SebastianHopgood/Revenue-Sales-temp-name-/README.md

 * **Revenue Concentration Analysis:** Quantified the contribution of the top 5 vs top 10 product categories by revenue, highlighting how niche segments drive the majority of platform revenue
 * **Time Intelligence Implementation:** Integrated a custom date table in Power BI to track monthly revenue cycles (2016–2018) and identify growth outliers like Health & Beauty
 * **Geographic Density Mapping:** Conducted a spatial comparison of seller concentration vs. customer demand by state to pinpoint market expansion opportunities
-* **DAX Measure Development** Created custom measures for Total Revenue, AOV, Order Count, and Category Revenue Share
+* **DAX Measure Development:** Created custom measures for Total Revenue, AOV, Order Count, and Category Revenue Share

 **Evidence:**
 * **High-Performing Sellers (Top 10%):**